WarpWar: Gameplay

 Each player is given a pool of Build Points with which to build starships from a list of standard components.
 They then send their starships to various systems.
 If two opposing ships occupy the same star system, then combat begins.
 Players write orders for each ship involved, allocating power to various systems, as well as basic combat tactics such as Attack, Dodge or Retreat.

 Several scenarios for set-up are given, the main difference being the number of build points that are given to each player to start the scenario.
 The game components are a 14 × 8 in paper map, thin cardstock counters and an 18-page rulebook.

 Publication history

 In 1977, Metagaming Concepts pioneered a new type of small, fast and cheap solitaire or two-player wargame packaged in a ziplock bag, and produced nearly two dozen games in the series over the next five years.
-The fourth was WarpWar, designed by company president Howard M. Thompson, and published in a ziplock bag with thhin cardstock counters in 1977.
+The fourth was WarpWar, designed by company president Howard M. Thompson, and published in a ziplock bag with thin cardstock counters in 1977.
 Three years later, Metagaming republished the game in a slim plastic box with die-cut counters.